jshlbrd/laikaboss-modules/README.md

 ---
 explode_pdf.py	-- A PDF exploder that uses peepdf

+explode_rtf.py 	-- An RTF exploder that uses python-oletools

 meta_class.py	-- A Java class file parser that uses python-javatools

 meta_manifest.py -- A Java manifest file parser that uses python-javatools